dv-lse/fdi-patent-innovate/data/narrative.md

   format: '.1f'
   colors: schemeReds-5
 :::

+*AD: This slide will change...
+After discussion with Riccardo, it appears that he would prefer to focus on firm-specific examples rather than show all flows in the world.
+Ideas of firm-specific examples:
+- Renault-Nissan investing in Sunderland rather than somewhere else (or maybe more recent example, Nissan's FDI happened in 1985)
+- Hewlett-Packard and Texas Instruments investing in Bangalore *

 What motivates big companies to invest abroad?
 Why would they set up a factory or a research laboratory outside of their home country?